jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 10/Analysis-Design/readme.md

 > __i) Login / Sign up:__
   - Identifying the user type, allowing individuals to choose **Organizer** or **Participant**
   - Exiting users can login directly
-  - New user must sign up by provoding necessary credentials
+  - New user must sign up by providing the necessary credentials

 > __ii) Organizer__
-  - The main page of organizer contains 5 different sections:
+  - The main page of the organizer contains 5 different sections:
-  - **Create Event**: Create event and write the details of the event such as date, time venue and the descriptions of the event
+  - **Create Event**: Create an event and write the details of the event such as date, time venue and the descriptions of the event
   - **Manage Event**: Edit event details or cancel the event and send the notification to participants
   - **Update Event Status**: Update event status such as "Pending", "In Progress", "Completed"
   - **Feedback**:View and respond to participants' feedback
-  - **User Profile**: View personal infomation
+  - **User Profile**: View personal information

 > __iii) Participant__
    - The main page of organizer contains 5 different sections:
-  - **View Event**: View event details that created by organizer after accept invitation
+  - **View Event**: View event details created by the organizer after accepting invitation
-  - **View Reminder**: View reminder and turn on notification
+  - **View Reminder**: View the reminder and turn on the notification
   - **View Progress**: View event status such as "Pending", "In Progress", "Completed"
   - **Feedback**:Give feedback via the feedback form
-  - **User Profile**: View personal infomation
+  - **User Profile**: View personal information

 ## 📊 Problem Analysis 📑